kism/flask-boilerplate/README_NEWREPO.md

     --call mycoolapp:create_app
 ```

-## Settings
+## Config

-Defaults are defined in config.py, and settings loading and validation are handled in there too.
+Defaults are defined in config.py, and config loading and validation are handled in there too.